Noncommutative homological mirror functor: Mirror construction for punctured Riemann surface

 \item If $Q$ is a dimer, then the quiver $Q^\mathbb{L}$ is also a dimer (with degree zero arrows) embedded in a Riemann surface $\Sigma^\vee$.
 Here $\Sigma^\vee$ can be constructed from the spacetime superpotential $\Phi$. \item If $Q$ is a zig-zag consistent dimer , then $\cF_{\mathbb{L}}$ defines an $\Z_2$-graded derived equivalence

 \item When $Q$ has a perfect matching, then $\cF_{\mathbb{L}}$ defines a $\Z$-graded functor. \item When $Q$ is zig-zag consistent dimer with a perfect matching, $\cF_{\mathbb{L}}$ defines a $\Z$-graded derived equivalence to $\mathrm{Hmf}(\Jac(Q^\bL),W)$.
-This $\Z$-graded functor agrees with that of Bocklandt \cite{Bocklandt}. \end{enumerate} \end{thm} \begin{remark} We can also apply the similar construction to a closed Riemann surface (without punctures). \end{remark} Here, $ \Fuk^\wrap (\Sigma \setminus Q_0)$ is the wrapped Fukaya category of \cite{AS10}, and the definitions of a dimer model, and the dg-category $\mathrm{mf}(\Jac(Q^\bL),W)$ will be given in Definition \ref{def:dimer}, \ref{def:mfc}.
-Proof of this theorem will occupy the rest of the section.
+This $\Z$-graded functor agrees with that of Bocklandt \cite{Bocklandt}. \end{enumerate} \end{theorem} \begin{remark} The previous elliptic curve examples can be regarded as an analogue of this construction for closed surfaces without punctures. \end{remark} Here, $ \Fuk^\wrap (\Sigma \setminus Q_0)$ is the wrapped Fukaya category of \cite{AS10}, and the definitions of a dimer model, and the dg-category $\mathrm{mf}(\Jac(Q^\bL),W)$ will be given in Definition \ref{def:dimer}, \ref{def:mfc}.
+Proof of this theorem will occupy the rest of the chapter.

 The result (5) was proved by Bocklandt \cite{Bocklandt} by computing enough of both wrapped Fukaya category (of generating non-compact Lagrangians) and matrix factorizations and proving a uniqueness theorem of $\AI$-structures using such computations and $\Z$-grading.
 Without a perfect matching condition of a dimer (that is a $\Z$-grading), it is difficult to mach $\AI$-structures of both sides.
 On the other hand, in our formulation an $A_\infty$-functor is given canonically, once we determine $\bL$ and its Maurer-Cartan equations.